PiyushBaria/wgcf/README.md

 chmod +x wgcf
 ```

 ### Register new account
-Run the following command in a terminal:
+Make sure you're in cloudflare directory and run the following command in a terminal:
 ```bash
 ./wgcf register
 ```